BBC-Data-Unit/homelessness-real-figure/README.md

 The homelessness charity Crisis has called for better recording to show the true scale of the problem of rough sleeping.

-The BBC's figures were used in reporting on official homelessness statistics later that week [by The Guardian](https://www.theguardian.com/society/2020/feb/27/questions-raised-as-england-rough-sleeping-figures-show-9-fall) and [by Birmingham Live](https://www.birminghammail.co.uk/news/midlands-news/how-many-homeless-people-were-17819289).
+The BBC's figures were used in reporting on official homelessness statistics later that week [by The Guardian](https://www.theguardian.com/society/2020/feb/27/questions-raised-as-england-rough-sleeping-figures-show-9-fall), [by the Liverpool Echo](https://www.liverpoolecho.co.uk/news/liverpool-news/rough-sleeper-figures-not-telling-17823298) and [by Birmingham Live](https://www.birminghammail.co.uk/news/midlands-news/how-many-homeless-people-were-17819289), while the [Press Association's stories on the statistics also referred to the BBC FOI](https://www.chardandilminsternews.co.uk/news/national/18265730.rough-sleepers-england-fall-second-year-row/).
+The story was also picked up by a number of publications [including the Hartlepool Mail](https://www.hartlepoolmail.co.uk/read-this/levels-homelessness-uk-are-actually-five-times-higher-official-reports-2000862).

 ## Get the data